Lakemast/WifiCar/README.md

 WiFiManagerParameter custom_subscribe_topic_cam("subscribeTopicCam", " Control Camera Topic", "wificar/cam/control", 40, " readonly");

 ```
-Now you will change this values:
+Now you will change these values:

 - Replace **broker.hivemq.com** with your broker URL.
 - Replace **wificar/control** with the chosen topic to control the robot movement.